NREL/OpenStudio-user-documentation/docs/next_steps/detailed_tutorials/tutorial_windowproperty_frameanddivider.md

 ![Add Window Property Frame and Divider](img/tutorials/windowproperty_frameanddivider1.jpg)

+### Importing IDF files from the WINDOW program
-IDF files exported from [WINDOW](http://windows.lbl.gov/software/window/window.html) containing Window Property Frame and Divider objects can also be imported using the OpenStudio SketchUp plug-in.
-WINDOW exports two IDF files, a *_Avg.idf and a *_Spec.idf file, only the *_Avg.idf file may be imported as the MaterialProperty:GlazingSpectralData object is not yet supported by OpenStudio.
+IDF files exported from [WINDOW](http://windows.lbl.gov/software/window/window.html) containing Window Property Frame and Divider objects can be imported using the OpenStudio SketchUp plug-in via Extensions>OpenStudio>Import>Import EnergyPlus Idf Constructions.
+WINDOW exports two IDF files, a *_Avg.idf and a *_Spec.idf file.
+Only the *_Avg.idf file may be imported as the MaterialProperty:GlazingSpectralData object in the *_Spec.idf file is not yet supported by OpenStudio.

 ![Import Window Property Frame and Divider](img/tutorials/windowproperty_frameanddivider2.jpg)